-- Sunset Boulevard and Hollywood Boulevard are major tourist and entertainment destinations. - Whole Foods supermarket on northeast corner of study intersection. - West Hollywood City Hall and the Chamber of Commerce are located west of the transit hub. - Hollywood Highland Center, including the Red Line Station is east of the study area - The La Brea Gateway Center at La Brea and Santa Monica Blvd. - There is direct transit service between this hub and Cedars-Sinai Medical Center, the Beverly Center and the Farmer's Market at 3rd and Fairfax. - The Avenues of Art and Design - The Pacific Design Center - The concentration of nightclubs and restaurants on the west side of West Hollywood
+- Sunset Boulevard and Hollywood Boulevard are major tourist and entertainment destinations. - Whole Foods supermarket on northeast corner of study intersection. - West Hollywood City Hall and the Chamber of Commerce are located west of the transit hub. - Hollywood Highland Center, including the Red Line Station is east of the study area and accessible via buses from the transit hub. - The La Brea Gateway Center at La Brea and Santa Monica Boulevard. - There is direct transit service between this hub and Cedars-Sinai Medical Center, the Beverly Center, the Farmer's Market at 3rd and Fairfax, and the Red Line subway. - The Avenues of Art and Design. - The Pacific Design Center. - The concentration of nightclubs and restaurants on the west side of West Hollywood.

-Excellent bicycle connectivity parallel to and across the arterials.
+- Excellent bicycle connectivity parallel to and across the arterials.
 There is a completely intact grid of narrow side streets along both axes with low-to-moderate speeds.
-Typical width ranges from 29 feet (parking one side only) to 36 feet (parking both
+Typical width ranges from 29 feet (parking one side only) to 36 feet (parking both sides).

-- sides).
 Volumes on these streets can be high, especially during peak commute times. - Fairfax Avenue has signals every 1,000 feet and Santa Monica Boulevard has signals every 500 to 1,000 feet, providing many opportunities to cross the arterials on alternative minor streets. - Traffic speeds on the two arterials are moderate.
-Fairfax has 3 lanes each way and its speeds are higher than Santa Monica Blvd.
+Fairfax has 3 lanes each way and its speeds are higher than Santa Monica Boulevard.
 An experienced commuter/utility cyclist can keep up with traffic on Santa Monica Boulevard.
 A cyclist can also ride at high speeds in the downhill (south) direction on Fairfax.
-Traffic volumes on these arterials are very high. - West Hollywood completed its Bicycle and Pedestrian Mobility Access Plan in spring 2003.
-In it, several recommendations were made for several corridors within the bike-transit hub study area.
+Traffic volumes on these arterials are very high. - West Hollywood completed its Bicycle and Pedestrian Mobility Access Plan in Spring 2003.
+This Plan contains recommendations for several corridors within the bike-transit hub study area.
 Recommendations in this Access Plan are consistent with the West Hollywood Mobility Access Plan and in some cases duplicate recommendations made in that plan. - Metro Rapid Bus service will be starting on Santa Monica Boulevard in the near future.